Meats and Sausages

 Preparing the Pumpkin

 Pumpkins are plentiful at Halloween time; however, they require some preparation.
-Pumpkins are hard so peeling the skin off is a waste of time.
-Once the pumpkin is partially cooked the skin comes off easily.
+Pumpkins are hard, so peeling the skin off is a waste of time.
+Once the pumpkin is partially cooked, the skin comes off easily.

-There is a plenty of inexpensive canned pumpkin puree available in every supermarket.
+There is plenty of inexpensive canned pumpkin puree available in every supermarket.
 It is ready to be used without further preparation the moment the can is open.

-Although making pumpkin puree is a simple fool-proof process, however, it is time consuming and costlier than purchasing a canned product.
+Although making pumpkin puree is a simple, fool-proof process, however, it is time-consuming and costlier than purchasing a canned product.

 Spices